 There you have it!

-Please share your dragons and tag us on instagram at @chaivdesign.
-We love to see them!
+Please share your dragons and tag me on my Instagram @chaivdesign.
+I love to see them!